livekit/egress/README.md

 You can then use our [cli](https://github.com/livekit/livekit-cli) to submit egress requests to your server.

 ## FAQ

+### Can I store the files locally instead of uploading to cloud storage?
+- Yes, you can mount a volume with your `docker run` command (e.g. `-v ~/livekit-egress:/out/`), and use the mounted directory in your filenames (e.g. `/out/my-recording.mp4`)

 ### I get a `"no response from egress service"` error when sending a request